yiisoft/input-http/docs/guide/en/hydrator-attributes.md

 ## Parameter attributes

-These attributes are intended to use for a single DTO parameter:
+These attributes are used for a single DTO parameter:

 - `#[Query]` - maps with request's query parameter.
 - `#[Body]` - maps with request's body parameter.